JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 Microservice API defines the functionality to perform, such as taking photo.
 It includes required and optional parameters for users to specify.
 Default parameter can be overrided.

-Each MS should specify exact thing to do.
+Microservices are implemented on the gateway.
+They are components that provide to users.
+Each microservie perform a function and provide parameter for users to change.

-* Location: Location of devices
+* Location: Location of devices will be specified in this format: "US", "US.Virginia", "US.Virginia.Blacksburg", "US.Washington_DC"
 * Instruction: A instruction that shows to participants about what to do.
 It should be a format that can be displayed on Android System.
-* Title: A title that shows to participants
+* Title: A title that shows to participants in the task list.
-* Return: Result of this microservice.
-Return type, number and quality should be specified in this field.
-Executor and client can be implemented to fit specific microservice.
+* Return: It specify the result of this microservice.
+Result types are defined by the API, but users can specify one or more of return types, number and quality.
+Executor and client will be implemented to fit specific microservice and show informatioin on the client side.
 * Parameter passing: Parameters will be passed by directly call the next microserver.
-Missing parameter will be specify by underline.
+Missing parameter will be replace by underline.
+The compiler will figure out the control flow.

 ## Microservice API Example